 We're Here to Help

-Call an information specialist at The Leukemia & Lymphoma Society (LLS) at (800) 955-4572 for guidance about health insurance, government programs, disability benefits, financial assistance programs and health advocacy.
-Your local LLS chapter can help you connect with local LLS programs and community resources.
-Among the services we offer are:
+Call an Information Specialist at The Leukemia & Lymphoma Society (LLS) at (800) 955-4572 for guidance about health insurance, government programs, disability benefits, financial assistance programs and health advocacy.
+Your LLS chapter can help you connect with local LLS programs and community resources.
+Financial assistance may be available to you through the LLS Co-Pay Assistance Program.
+For additional financial assistance resources, click here.